 Cores: 8 | Threads: 16 | Base clock: 3.7GHz | Boost clock: 4.3GHz | L3 cache: 16MB | TDP: 105W

-For the longest time, AMD has fell behind Intel.
-Luckily, those days are over with the Ryzen 2700X.
-This time around AMD brings the first 12nm processors and the performance to back it up, demolishing Intel when it comes to price-to-performance.
-If you’re looking for one of the best processors that’ll give you great performance without costing an arm and a leg, you can’t do much better than the Ryzen 7 2700X.
+For the longest time, AMD had fallen behind Intel.
+Luckily, the Santa Clara manufacturer has finally gotten over its slump, unleashing the likes of the Ryzen 2700X.
+This time around, AMD brings the first 12nm processors, and the performance to back it up, demolishing Intel when it comes to price-to-performance.
+If you’re looking for one of the best processors that’ll give you great performance without burning a hole in your pocket, you can’t do much better than the Ryzen 7 2700X.

 Read the full review: AMD Ryzen 7 2700X